lino-framework/lino/docs/dev/apps.rst

 where models modules can ask whether it wants a given model to be abstract or not.

-This is why the above code calls the :setting:`is_abstract_model` method.
-The implementation of this method has evolved in time.
+This is why the above code calls the :meth:`is_abstract_model
+<lino.core.site.Site.is_abstract_model>` method.
+The implementation
+of this method has evolved in time.
 The first implementation used a simple set of strings in a class attribute of :class:`lino.core.site.Site`.
 That might have been a standard Django setting.
 But as things got more and more complex, it became difficult to define this manually.
 And it was redundant because every app *does* know which library models it is going to override.
 But how to load that information from an app before actually importing it?
 I then discovered that Django doesn't use the :file:`__init__.py` files of installed apps.
 And of course I was lucky to have a :class:`lino.core.site.Site` class which is being *instantiated* before `settings` have finished to load...

 The trick here is that the :file:`lino_faggio/cal/__init__.py` file now contains this information in the `extends_models` attribute::